 This website uses cookies to ensure you get the best experience on our website.
 Learn more

-An Unjust Law Is Not A Law Notes
+An Unjust Law Is Not A Law - Legal Foundations (LAWS110)

 An unjust law is not a law.
 This is clear by determining that within the essence of law is a moral obligation that legitimises laws.
 This means that law is a moral judgement intended to create a just order in society.